homebridge/homebridge-raspbian-image/README.md

 This image also provides config command called `homebridge-config` which helps you keep Node.js up-to-date, perform maintentance on your Homebridge server, and install additional optional software such as *Pi Hole*, *Node-RED* and the *UniFI Controller*.

-The Homebridge service is installed using the method described in offical [Raspberry Pi Installation Guide](https://github.com/nfarina/homebridge/wiki/Install-Homebridge-on-Raspbian) on the Homebridge project wiki.
+The Homebridge service is installed using the method described in the official [Raspberry Pi Installation Guide](https://github.com/nfarina/homebridge/wiki/Install-Homebridge-on-Raspbian) on the [Homebridge](https://github.com/nfarina/homebridge) project wiki.

 ## Download